The Pleasure Pioneers

-Vibrating sex toys, or vibrators, are wonderful tools for helping to relax tense nerve-endings, and can make 'dialating' a LOT more pleasurable.
+Vibrating sex toys, or vibrators, are wonderful tools for helping to relax tense nerve-endings, and can make 'dilating' a lot more pleasurable.

-Vibrators needn’t be big to be effective; even the teeny-tiny finger tip vibes can be both useful and fun.
+Vibrators needn’t be big to be effective; even teeny-tiny finger-tip vibes can be both useful and fun.

 Go slow, and always add a generous amount of a lubricant you like the feel of.
 We recommend water-based lubricants as they are more body friendly.
 Opting for a paraben-free version lessens the risk of you developing irritation, so always look at the ingredients before making a purchase.
 Sh!
 Pure Lube is an excellent choice as it is body-friendly and hypoallergenic.